A powerful way to perceive the world

 • Vaginal douche (Vaginal Candidiasis)

-Only one drop per eye is enough for a powerful Sananga session.
-We recommend to find a calm and quiet place, either in nature, or at home in a peaceful setting and with meditative music.
-The acute effects will wear off after 10-15 min, yet subtle after effects can last for days.
-Make sure you lie down to enable a good application and leave your eyes closed during the session.
-It is important to apply one drop to both eyes, and do not wait with the second drop, apply it immediately to balance out the energies on both eyes.
+It is important to apply one drop to both eyes, and do not wait to apply the second eye, apply it immediately to balance out the energies of both eyes.
 Thereafter, you should blink with your eyelids for a short while to distribute the liquid over the whole eye.
 Ideally, you find a second person who can apply the Sananga for you.

 • Contact lenses should be removed before applying Sananga.